skip to content

 Statutory Charge

 If you or any person financially associated with you has any interest in real estate, then your legal aid is really like a loan.
 (A financially associated person includes your spouse, de facto partner, a trust or company which is financially linked to you, or any other person or entity that can or should help you financially.
-If you have separated from your spouse, you may be able to show the Commission that you are not financially associated with him or her).
+If you have separated from your spouse, you may be able to show Legal Services that you are not financially associated with them).

-The Commission will register a charge over the real estate to make sure that you pay back the whole of your legal aid eventually.
-You will also have to pay an administration fee of $300, which covers the Commission's costs of preparing and registering the charge documents, eventual removal of the charge, and all administrative work and expenses in the meantime.
+Legal Services will register a charge over the real estate to make sure that you pay back the whole of your legal aid eventually.
+You will also have to pay an administration fee of $300, which covers the costs of Legal Services administering and removing the charge.

 The charge stays registered over your or your financially associated person's real estate until it is sold, transferred, re-financed, or further mortgaged.
-Then the money must be paid back to the Commission.
+Then the money must be paid back to Legal Services.
 You do not have to make any payments on the charge in the meantime.
 If the charge stays on all your life, then legal aid will be paid back out of your estate.

-The charge will not apply if your legal fees come to less than $2,350, but most Family Court cases and many criminal trials cost much more than that.
-The Commission can provide you with a factsheet which explains the charge in more detail.
-If you have questions about the charge, ask your solicitor or the Commission now.
-Once you accept a grant of legal aid, you are bound by all the conditions of aid.
+The charge will not apply if your legal fees come to less than $2,500, but most family and civil cases and many criminal trials cost much more than that.
+Once you accept a grant of legal aid, you are bound by all the conditions of aid, including the statutory charge.

 Funding Caps